 - Finland: one of the longtime New Year’s traditions predicts events in the coming year; each person casts molten tin into a tub of water, and then interprets the shape the metal takes after hardening.
 A heart shape means love in the New Year, a pig shape may signify plenty of food, and a boat- or plane-shaped form could be interpreted to be great travels (how many years until you create an airplane-shaped piece of tin by pouring molten metal into water?
 Travel would never happen!).

-- Estonians try to eat seven meals on New Year’s Day, ensuring plenty of food in the coming year.
+- Estonia try to eat seven meals on New Year’s Day, ensuring plenty of food in the coming year.
 When the men do this, they will supposedly have the strength of 7 men in the New Year.
+(More Estonian facts this way)

 - Nearby my home in Brooklyn, NY, the Coney Island Polar Bear Club goes for a dip at around 1pm local time.
 The water reaches as low as 0.5°C (33°F), and the windchill usually makes it 10 times worse.
 But these guys, many of them from Eastern Europe, do this all winter long; actually, they go neck-deep from October to April.
 Why, you ask?
 No hope of some kind of luck in the New Year; no, these guys do it because they enjoy the cold water.